even4void/aliquote/content/post/more-on-bagging.md

 Several algorithms are then described, including Adaboost, bagging, boosting, mixture of experts, before discussing some more theoretical perspectives, namely "ensemble diversity" where the central idea is quoted below:

-> The optimal “diversity” is fundamentally a credit assign- ment problem.
+> The optimal “diversity” is fundamentally a credit assignment problem.
 If the committee as a whole makes an erroneous prediction, how much of this error should be attributed to each member?
 More precisely, how much of the committee prediction is due to the accuracies of the individual models, and how much is due to their interactions when they were combined?
-We would ide- ally like to reexpress the ensemble error as two distinct components: a term for the accuracies of the individ- ual models, plus a term for their interactions, i.e., their diversity.
+We would ideally like to reexpress the ensemble error as two distinct components: a term for the accuracies of the individual models, plus a term for their interactions, i.e., their diversity.

 Finally, the following article offers a good review of eight supervised ML techniques (SVM, ANN, Logistic Regression, Naive Bayes, KNN, RF, Decision Trees, and Bagged Trees):
-Caruana, R. and Niculescu-Mizil, A. (2006). <i class="fa fa-file-pdf-o fa-1x"></i> [An empirical comparison of supervised learning algorithms](http://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml06.pdf).
+Caruana, R. and Niculescu-Mizil, A. (2006).
+[An empirical comparison of supervised learning algorithms](http://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml06.pdf) (PDF).
 In Proceedings of the *23rd international conference on machine learning* (pp. 161-168).
 New York: ACM.

-I was also lucky enough to find <i class="fa fa-file-pdf-o fa-1x"></i> [Combining Pattern Classifiers, Methods and Algorithms](http://goo.gl/whCku), by Kuncheva (2004).
+I was also lucky enough to find [Combining Pattern Classifiers, Methods and Algorithms](http://goo.gl/whCku), by Kuncheva (2004).

 I then decided to fetch some papers from [citeseerx](http://citeseerx.ist.psu.edu/); this includes: